lupyuen/nuttx-ox64/README.md

 When we power up Ox64 in __Flashing Mode__: (Boot Button pressed)

-- Ox64 is ready for Firmware Flashing by BL DevCube
+- Ox64 is ready for Firmware Flashing by the BL DevCube GUI Tool

 - Firmware Flashing supports various Baud Rates: 230.4 kbps, 2 Mbps, ...